 Anyhow... once again... very excited to have got 4ml of colostrum this morning.
 Had intended to start collecting colostrum 2 weeks before the birth but have only gotten around to it now one week before.
 At first I found no milk was coming out.
 Then only a drop or two.
-At first, the colostrum was dripping onto my hand but not into the little medicine measuring container I was using to collect it and I didn't actually see it.
+At one point the colostrum was dripping on to my hand but not into the little medicine measuring container I was using to collect the colostrum.
 I was about ready to give up in defeat when my lovely and well-seasoned husband came to my aid to help and encourage.
 I realised I needed to hold the container right up against my skin and that some milk was actually slowly trickling out.
 It gave me the confidence to continue and I'm glad I did.

-Tomorrow at 1pm I'm due to see my ob who just arrived back from overseas today.
+Tomorrow at 1pm I'm due to see my ob who has just arrived back from New York today.
 It's going to be an important appointment as we'll deciding whether or not to go ahead with the caesar at 37 weeks.
+Back to the email...

 It's going to be interesting to see what happens with the expressed breast

 milk in my case.
 They give babies of diabetics about 20-30 ml per feed

 (eight feeds a day) of formula and I bet (unless my paediatrician tells them

 to do otherwise which I think he will) they will say the colostrum we have